 David Rothenberg has written and performed on the relationship between humanity and nature for many years.
 He is the author of Why Birds Sing, on making music with birds, also published in England, Italy, Spain, Taiwan, China, Korea, and Germany.
 It was turned into a feature length BBC TV documentary.
 His following book, Thousand Mile Song, is on making music with whales.
-It is being developed into a film for the French television, hopefully to be broadcast worldwide.
-Other books include Sudden Music, Blue Cliff Record, Hand’s End, and Always the Mountains.
-His book on the evolution of beauty, and how art and science can be better intertwined, is Survival of the Beautiful, published by Bloomsbury in 2011.
-There have been nice reviews in the Wall Street Journal, the Guardian, and the Telegraph.
-His latest book on insects and music, along with a companion CD, was published in April 2013 by St. Martins Press, called Bug Music.
-Many reviews and radio shows based on the book be found here.
+It was turned into a film for French television.

-Rothenberg’s recent conversation with Laurie Anderson on animals and music at the Explorers Club is online here.
+Rothenberg’s conversation with Laurie Anderson on animals and music at the Explorers Club is online here.

-A recent concert he performed with Jaron Lanier in London can be viewed here.
+A 2012 concert he performed with Jaron Lanier in London can be viewed here.